zaphosting/docs/docs/minecraft-crossplay.md

 ## Configuring Plugins

-In the same **Plugins** section on the web interface, select the blue settings icon located besides the GeyserMC plugin which will automatically take you to the appropriate area in the **Settings** section.
+In the same **Plugins** section on the web interface, select the blue settings icon located besides the GeyserMC plugin, which will automatically take you to the appropriate area in the **Settings** section.

 ![](https://screensaver01.zap-hosting.com/index.php/s/RAZKNSdePa5wBs4/preview)